 If you are a self-employed or contracted bus driver, report your income on Schedule C. You may account for self-employment income yourself or you may receive Form 1099-MISC, Miscellaneous Income.
 Also, any tips you receive while driving your bus are taxable income.
 You may deduct all associated expenses to your self-employment income on your Schedule C. Any expenses you have from your W-2 job are not deductible.

 If you are self-employed and your net earnings are $400 or more, you must pay self-employment tax on the income you report on Schedule C. In addition, you may need to make estimated payments to cover the amount of self-employment tax or income tax associated with the income you report on Schedule C.

 You may be able to reduce your taxes by deducting unreimbursed, work-related expenses.
-If you are an employee, these expenses may be claimed as miscellaneous Itemized Deductions on Schedule A, Itemized Deductions.
-If they are attributable to being a statutory employee or self-employed, they may be deductible on Schedule C. You should keep receipts to substantiate these expenses.
+If these expenses are attributable to being a statutory employee or self-employed, they may be deductible on Schedule C. You should keep receipts to substantiate these expenses.

 Examples of some items you may be able to deduct include:

 - Vehicle expenses (for example, parking fees and tolls; standard mileage rate if not deducting actual expenses; and actual expenses such as maintenance and repairs, fuel, oil, registration fees, insurance, tires, and depreciation if you own the vehicle)

 - Travel Expenses, including lodging, meals (with limitations), and laundry expenses if incurred while traveling away from home

 - Union and trade association dues

 - State or local government licenses and regulatory fees